jtkendall/jtkendall/README.md

 🌱 I am currently focusing on learning as much as I can about TypeScript and Vue.js through actual client projects.

+Other things I plan on learning more about are:

+- [ ] Svelte
+- [ ] Marko
+- [ ] Elm
+- [ ] Blazor

 📫 I can be found on twitter as @jtkendall.
 I am starting over on my account, but plan on focusing on only web development topics.
 You can send me a DM over there, but I do not have notifications on.
-I check twitter several so if you message or mention me Im not ignoring you, I most likely haven't seen it yet.
+I check twitter several times per day, so if you message or mention me Im not ignoring you, I most likely haven't seen it yet.

 <!--
 **jtkendall/jtkendall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.